All About Brandy Melville: Inside the Brandy Melville Brand

 Has Brandy Melville responded to discrimination allegations?

-Press coverage notes denials on firing based on race in prior responses.
+Press coverage notes prior denials of firing employees based on race.
 The company did not comment for the HBO documentary.

 Is Brandy Melville improving on sustainability?